NeighborhoodGuard/communityview/CommunityView/doc/InstallCVDedicated.md

     up_user=ng_user
     up_pass=secretcode

+#### FTP Masquerade Address

+Image files are uploaded by `ftp_upload` using passive FTP, which means the client establishes the file transfer data connection, rather than the server as in active FTP.
+In passive FTP, the server sends the IP address the client must connect to for file transfer on the control connection.
+If the server is behind a NAT firewall, the server must know its external (outside the firewall) address so it can send the correct IP address.
+This external address is the "masquerade" address.

+If the value "localif" is specified instead of an IP address, the server will use the IP address of the local interface that the FTP request is received on.
+Examples:

+    masquerade=1.2.3.4
+    masquerade=localif

+If no masquerade value is specified, the installation script attempts to determine the external IP address of the server and specifies that as the masquerade address to the FTP server.
+It is usually a good choice to not specify a masquerade value and let the installation software determine this for the FTP server.

 #### Number of Days of Images to Retain on the CommunityView

 As noted above, `retain_days` sets the number of days of